CONNECT-platform/codedoc-docs/docs/md/index.md

 ## Integrated Dark Mode

-Its 2020, and I consider dark-mode a human-right!
-Codedoc by default supports dark-mode on all your docs.
-Device settings is used by default, while allowing your readers to manually override this via the toggle on the footer.
+Its 2020, and dark-mode should be considered a universal right!
+Codedoc supports dark-mode on all your docs.
+Device settings is used by default, while allowing your readers to manually override this.

 <br>